mizrael/davidguida.net/src/_posts/2016-03-03-cqrs-on-commands-and-validation-part-2-the-base-handler.md

   - Programming
   - Software Architecture
 ---
 <a href="http://www.davidguida.net/cqrs-on-commands-and-validation/" target="_blank" rel="noopener noreferrer">Last time</a> we discussed how to use the <a href="http://martinfowler.com/bliki/DecoratedCommand.html" target="_blank" rel="noopener noreferrer">Decorator </a>pattern to validate our Commands.
 The approach works fine but while using it I started feeling something strange.
-It can be probably considered an elegant solution but there&#8217;s something missing, like a <a href="http://martinfowler.com/bliki/CodeSmell.html" target="_blank" rel="noopener noreferrer">code smell</a>.
+It can be probably considered an elegant solution but there's something missing, like a <a href="http://martinfowler.com/bliki/CodeSmell.html" target="_blank" rel="noopener noreferrer">code smell</a>.

 What is the problem?
 Easy: how can you tell if you are really running the validation?
-What if you just &#8220;forget&#8221; to register the decorator?
+What if you just "forget" to register the decorator?
 Nah, you need it.

 <blockquote class="wp-block-quote">
   <p>